Thursday, July 7, 2016

 Now: here’s why it was important for you to wade through all that: Storing blood for any length of time changes it.

 • RBCs die in storage much more quickly than the normal 2 million a second.
-Blood is stored at 4 degrees Centigrade to slow its degradation, but even at that temperature, chemical changes happen.
+Blood is stored at 4 degrees centigrade to slow its degradation, but even at that temperature, chemical changes happen.

 • Those RBCs that survive in storage become frail and less flexible.
 The weakening RBCs begin to leak BPG – the chemical we spoke of earlier that performs the balancing act.
 RBCs with less BPG do a great job of attracting oxygen but are lousy at delivering it.